Which DIN 55473 desiccant variants are available?

 What is the difference between low-dust and dust-proof bag material?

 In CertiDry Type A desiccant bags according to DIN 55473, the wrapping material consists of a textile fabric of individual fibers with a high water vapour permeability through which, according to DIN 55473, no more than 10 mg of dust may escape per unit of desiccant.
 The wrapping material is designated as low-dust.
-A desiccant unit (DU) describes the quantity of desiccant needed to absorb at last 6.0 g of water vapour at 23 °C (± 2 °C) air temperature and 40 % relative humidity.

 The bag material of CertiDry Type B desiccant bags consists of a highly tear-resistant, water vapour permeable non-woven material.
 According to DIN 55473, a maximum of 1 mg of dust may escape through the material, irrespective of the number of desiccant units.
 The wrapping material, e.g. Tyvek®, is described as dust-proof.
 The membrane of the envelope is so dense that virtually nothing can escape.
 Composed of continuous fibres, Tyvek® satisfies the criteria for this kind of material.
 Because the fabric has no fibre ends, the material is exposed to lower abrasion and hence produces less dust.
 It is also considered extremely tear-resistant, moisture-resistant and tight.
 These characteristics ensure that the desiccant pouch can adsorb moisture for longer.